section-engineering-education/engineering-education/articles/variables-data-types-and-control-statements-in-c#/index.md

 ### C# Identifiers

 This is the name given to the variable.
 It should be unique for each entity for the compiler to distinguish it during the execution of the program.
-One can choose any name for the variables but it should have a meaning to what one is writing about.
+You can choose any name for the variables but it should have some meaning to improve the readability of the code.

 ### C# Data Types